-- (a) In the event an employee is unable to work because of illness or injury the employee will be entitled to a benefit of 75% of pay for a period not to exceed six months from date of absence (Short Term Plan Period).
-The Short-Term Plan Period of six months is inclusive of leave under Information Appendix A Part 1, 1.01(a). - (b) The 75% benefit may be supplemented, at the employee's option, at the rate of 25% of actual duration of absence due to illness or injury by the use of the following in descending order: - (i) Accumulated sick leave credit under the old sick leave plan; Compensatory time off (CTO) where Article 15 is not applicable to that employee. - (ii) Banked earned time off (ETO), excepting where scheduled in a shift schedule;
+- (a) In the event an employee is unable to work because of illness or injury the employee will be entitled to a benefit of 75 per cent of pay for a period not to exceed seven (7) months from date of absence (Short Term Plan Period). - (b) The seventy-five (75) percent benefit may be supplemented in quarter day increments by the use of the following in descending order:

-- (iii) Unused pre-retirement leave pursuant to Article 14 or unused time off where an employee has elected time off pursuant to Article 15 and such time off has not been paid out; - (iv) Earned vacation entitlement; - (v) Unearned vacation entitlement to a maximum of 70 hours.
+- (i) Accumulated sick leave credit under the old sick leave plan; - (ii) Compensatory time off (CTO) where Article 15 is not applicable to that employee. - (iii) Banked earned time off (ETO), excepting where scheduled in a shift schedule; - (iv) Unused pre-retirement leave pursuant to Article 14 or unused time off where an employee has elected time off pursuant to Article 15 and such time off has not been paid out; - (v) Vacation entitlement.